-- Athletes/Swimmers will be issued a numbered swim cap at race package pick-up which will be colour coded according to anticipated swim time.
-White caps are available for those who are anxious about their swim; these will allow us to keep a closer eye on them! - Paddlers will be issued a matching numbered paddle to their athletes swim cap number at Race Morning Check-in.
+- Athletes/Swimmers will be issued a swim cap at race package pick-up and must be worn during the swim. - Paddlers will be issued a numbered paddle at Race Morning Check-in.
 This will allow organizers to verify who has checked in to start the event.
 This paddle will be used during the race in the case of an emergency to identify the swimmer.
-Also at the finish line to indicate who is finishing. - There will be 3 rows for the start based on the following swim times:
+Also at the finish line to indicate who is finishing. - The swim will be self seeded for the start and will span out parallel to the shore between the flags that will be at the waters edge.